Skip to main content Skip to footer

 You don’t need to throw away existing processes to implement ITIL.
 Assess what’s working, identify gaps, and build from there.

-Many teams already have informal ITSM processes that align with ITIL principles.
+Many teams already have informal ITSM processes that link to ITIL principles.
 Document these workflows, then gradually introduce improvements.

 3. Progress iteratively